Business Standard: Editor

 Financial journalist T. N. Ninan was the editor from 1993 to 2009.
 In January 2010, Ninan became chairman and editorial director of Business Standard Ltd and was succeeded as editor of Business Standard by Dr Sanjaya Baru, who was formerly media advisor to Prime Minister Manmohan Singh.
 Long-term Business Standard editorial staff Ashok K Bhattacharya took charge of the paper after Baru quit to join a UK-based think tank in 2011.
 The current editor is Shailesh Dobhal.

 Employees

 While exact figures are not known, more than 100 business journalists are currently employed with the publication.
 After the onset of the COVID-19 pandemic in India, the newspaper fired almost 100 employees, almost half of whom were editorial staff.

 The offices with the largest editorial teams are in Delhi, which mostly covers government policy news and Mumbai, mostly dedicated to corporate, financial and share market news.
 Other offices with reporting bureaus are present in Kolkata, Bangalore, and Ahmedabad.
 The newspaper had few reporters in other major cities such as Chennai and Bhubaneswar, and their numbers have been continuously reduced since 2016.
-Eeporters based out of Lucknow, Chandigarh and Hyderabad were let go.
+Reporters based out of Lucknow, Chandigarh and Hyderabad were let go.